partylikeits1983/miden-tutorials/docs/src/rust-client/mint_consume_create_tutorial.md

 To output multiple notes in a single transaction we need to create a list of our expected output notes.
 The expected output notes are the notes that we expect to create in our transaction request.

 In the snippet below, we create an empty vector to store five P2ID output notes, loop over five iterations `(using 0..=4)` to create five unique dummy account IDs, build a P2ID note for each one, and push each note onto the vector.
-Finally, we build a transaction request using `.with_own_output_notes()`—passing in all five notes—and submit it to the node.
+Finally, we build a transaction request using `.own_output_notes()`—passing in all five notes—and submit it to the node.

 Add this snippet to the end of your file in the `main()` function: